Classical class I molecules of the major histocompatibility complex (MHC) play crucial roles in defence against viruses.

 The structures of these promiscuous class I molecules explain the breadth of peptide binding.
 The two kinds of haplotypes differ in a suite of properties, including cell surface expression level, peptide-transporter (TAP) specificity and resistance to the oncogenic herpes virus that causes Marek’s disease.

 Looking through the scientific literature, MHC haplotypes with promiscuous class I molecules confer resistance to several different pathogens.
 Such promiscuous class I molecules might be considered as “generalists” that confer resistance to most pathogens, with particular fastidious “specialists” being selected by new or particularly deadly pathogens.

-We examined some human HLA-B molecules and found that they also differ in this suite of properties.
+Some human HLA-B molecules were examined and found that they also differ in this suite of properties.
 Moreover, the highly expressed and fastidious alleles, acting as “specialists”, confer slower progression to acquired immunodeficiency disease syndrome (AIDS) after infection by human immunodeficiency virus (HIV), a relatively new and deadly pathogen.
 Thus, the concept of “generalists” and “specialists” may be a fundamental property of MHC class I molecules, which is forcing us to re-evaluate decades of immunological research.